 The NYOS School Board and administration are focused on keeping the costs for the project reasonable while being equally focused on the quality of the new campus and preserving what is important about NYOS.
 The administrative staff has worked countless hours raising funds, exploring grant and funding opportunities, and consulting with our planning partners so the new campus publicly demonstrates that NYOS truly is not ordinary.

-Our financial partners, Masterson Advisors and Frost Bank, are working with us to secure the best possible financing option.
+Our financial partners, Masterson Advisors and Frost Bank; our bond attorneys, Hutton, Andrews and Kurth have worked tirelessly to help us to secure the best possible financing option.
 Masterson Advisors has helped us to model financial projections to share with potential financing partners.
-Frost Bank has extended a line‑of‑credit to help us with pre-construction expenses.
+Frost Bank has extended a line-of-credit to help us with pre-construction expenses.

 All our partners have been instrumental in helping us to realize our campus.
-Three organizations, however, have been key in not just helping us build our campus, but in helping us do this expansion right!
+However, several have been key in not just helping us build our campus, but in helping us do this expansion right!

 - the Charter School Growth Fund provided the money necessary to initiate and fund the planning phase of the project;